milkcircle/milkcircle.github.io/_posts/2019-01-21-protagoras.md

 that sets them on the righteous path of empathy.

 but what then, of the sliver of humans
-who for some reason are never emancipated by
+who are never emancipated by
 this neo-piagetian philosophy?

 perhaps they fall prey to akratic hells